 - Listen for a hissing sound which can be a sign of a vacuum leak.

 - Spray water over intake area and listen for idle rpm stumble.
 If it goes down, there is an intake leak.
 Concentrate the stream on different hoses and gaskets until you find your leak.
-If you’re having trouble isolating check out this detailed guide to finding vacuum leaks.

 - Check the Mass Air Flow sensor to make sure that it’s not dirty and possibly putting out false readings which affect the O2 sensor.
 If it is dirty, clean it, clear your codes using the FIXD device, and re-scan to see if the code is still triggered.